Police arrest Bluffton man charged with armed robbery

-LEXINGTON, S.C. — A Bluffton man was accused of robbing a man of his vehicle after holding him at gunpoint in his garage on November 8.
+LEXINGTON, S.C.
+(WSAV) — A Bluffton man was accused of robbing a man of his vehicle after holding him at gunpoint in his garage on Nov.
+8.

 According to police, Ronnison Mivalkeny Williams, 22, is charged with armed robbery, kidnapping, carjacking, first-degree burglary, and possession of a weapon during a violent crime.